 Check out our visit to a Bay Area Distillery on our latest trip!
+We also developed a sazerac cocktail featuring the products!

 Have you ever smelled a room filled with perfectly ripe pears?
 Luckily we have and it is amazing, especially when that room happens to also hold a craft distillery!
-Regular readers know we recently were out in California on a little wine adventure through the Napa and Russian River valleys with friends and since we were really close to San Fransisco’s vibrant craft cocktail and spirits scene, we took the short drive from Wine Country down to the east side of San Fransisco Bay to visit one of the first legal craft distilleries established in the United States since the dark days of Prohibition, St. George Spirits!
+Regular readers know we recently were out in California on a little wine adventure through the Napa and Russian River valleys with friends and since we were really close to San Fransisco’s vibrant craft cocktail and spirits scene, we took the short drive from Wine Country down to the east side of San Francisco Bay to visit one of the first legal craft distilleries established in the United States since the dark days of Prohibition, St. George Spirits!

 This post contains sponsored content brought to you by St. George Spirits.
 We were provided a complimentary tasting experiences in exchange for coverage on social media and this blog, but all opinions and views presented here are 100% our own.
 For further information, or if you are interested in working with us please see our Disclaimer page.